 _

-This charming troglodyte gîte with a terrace is located on the heights of the town and offers a superb view of the city of Loches.
+This charming troglodyte gîte (cave dwelling) with a terrace is located on the heights of the town and offers a superb view over the city of Loches.
 We were very well welcomed by Diane, who offers this gîte at the end of her property.
-The gîte is well equipped and offers the possibility of cooking on-site (hot plates, fridge, dishes, coffee machine, kettle…).
-It is perfect for a short couple’s stay.
-Diane has also provided a lot of documentation in the gîte on all the activities and visits to do in the surroundings.
+The gîte is well-equipped and offers the possibility of cooking on-site (hot plates, fridge, dishes, coffee machine, kettle…).
+It is perfect for a short couple’s getaway.
+Diane has also made a lot of documentation available in the gîte regarding all the activities and visits to do in the surrounding area.

-However, I prefer to warn you, this gîte (or well, this one and all troglo gîtes in fact) is not ideal for arachnophobes like me… Indeed, despite impeccable cleanliness in the gîte, where cleaning is done with great care (and it’s important to specify), spiders love this kind of place and you won’t fail to cross one or two beautiful specimens.
-It’s no one’s fault and there is nothing to be done to avoid it, but if you are afraid of them, it is better to be warned.
-This didn’t stop me from having a very good stay and feeling good in this little cocoon carved into the rock.
+However, I prefer to warn you: this gîte (well, this one and all troglodyte gîtes in fact) is not ideal for arachnophobes like me… Indeed, despite the impeccable cleanliness of the gîte, which is cleaned with great care—and it is important to point that out—spiders love this type of place, and you will certainly come across one or two beautiful specimens.
+It’s no one’s fault, and there is nothing to be done to avoid it, but if you are afraid of them, it’s better to be warned.
+That didn’t stop me from having a very good stay and feeling comfortable in this little cocoon carved into the rock.
 The breakfast is included in the rental and it is delivered to the gîte in the morning.
-I admit it was one of the pleasures of this stay: having breakfast in the sun with this incredible view, happiness.
+I admit that it was one of the pleasures of this stay, having breakfast in the sun with that incredible view—pure happiness.

 Chemin de Montmartre, 37600 Loches

-As usual, you will find below a selection of ideas for visits to make in the surroundings of Loches.
-Some are easily accessible by bike for example, others still require being motorized to get there.
+As usual, you will find below a selection of visit ideas in the vicinity of Loches.
+Some are easily accessible by bike for example, while others do require you to have a vehicle to get there.

 _